well traveled immune support packaging with box and packet and lemon

 Josh G.

-"I'm on the road every week for work.
-Lots of flights and nights in hotels.
 Well Traveled helps me stay on top of my game and not lose any days."

 1 of 4

-Adverse Effects of Travel
+Negative Effects of Travel

-Germs
+Billions of Germs

-You encounter billions of germs when you travel.
+You encounter billions (!) of germs when you travel.

 Every surface from tray tables to taxi seats to hotel doors is teeming with germs.